EngineerChris/jenkins-controller-agent-project/Archive/runbook.md

  - Line: '31' - '38'

 ## UPDATE YOUR GRADLE CONFIGURATIONS
-### A) Update The Nexus IP Address & Repository Name For Gradle Project In The "build.gradle" File
+### A) Update The Nexus PrivateIP Address & Repository Name For Gradle Project In The "build.gradle" File
  - Switch to the <'gradle-sonarqube-nexus-jenkins'>
  - Line: '57'